Julie Palakovich Carr

-Julie Palakovich Carr (born April 22, 1983) is an American politician from Maryland.
-She is a member of the Democratic Party who currently serves in the Maryland House of Delegates, representing District 17 in Montgomery County.
-She previously served on the Rockville City Council.
+Julie Palakovich Carr (born April 22, 1983) is an American politician who has served as a member of the Maryland House of Delegates representing the 17th district in Montgomery County since 2019.
+A member of the Democratic Party, she served on the Rockville City Council from 2013 to 2018.

 Early life and education

-Palakovich Carr was born in Harrisburg, Pennsylvania on April 22, 1983.
-She attended Boston University, where she earned a B.A. degree in biology in 2005, and the University of Minnesota, where she earned a master's degree in biology in 2007.
+Julie Anne Palakovich was born in Harrisburg, Pennsylvania on April 22, 1983.
+She graduated from Mechanicsburg Area Senior High School in 2001, afterwards attending Boston University, where she earned a Bachelor of Arts degree in biology in 2005, and the University of Minnesota, where she earned a master's degree in biology in 2007.

 Career

 Before holding elected office, Palakovich Carr served on several city task forces, including serving two terms on the Environment Commission, chairing the Adequate Public Facilities Ordinance (APFO) Review Committee, serving as vice chair of the City Services and Budget Work Group, and chairing the Watersheds Committee.
 In addition to her elected career, Palakovich Carr worked for a decade in science policy, including as public policy manager for the American Institute of Biological Sciences.
 She also co-founded a political technology startup, Victory Guide, that helps candidates run for local office.